 The Contractor may use other types of control charts as deemed appropriate.
-It is normally expected that testing and charting will be completed within 24 hours after testing.
+It is normally expected that testing and charting will be completed within 1 working day after testing.

 All charts and records documenting the Contractor's quality control inspections and tests become property of the Department upon completion of the work.